kdcllc/CronScheduler.AspNetCore/README.md

 # CronScheduler.AspNetCore
 [![Build status](https://ci.appveyor.com/api/projects/status/wrme1wr6kgjp3a0o?svg=true)](https://ci.appveyor.com/project/kdcllc/cronscheduler-aspnetcore)

-The goal of this library was to utilize IHostedService interface for Asp.Net Core 2.1 for scheduled jobs/tasks.
+The goal of this library was to utilize IHostedService interface for Asp.Net Core 2.x for scheduled jobs/tasks.
-It is lighter than Quartz schedular and operates inside of any GenericHost.
+It is lighter than Quartz schedular and operates inside of any GenericHost thus makes it simpler to setup and configure.

 ## Uses Crontab format for Jobs/Tasks schedules
 This library does not include implementations for seconds in the Crontab format.